Breastfeeding myths are everywhere…so beware.

 Myth #1 – Bottle Feeding is Easier than Breastfeeding

 The Reality: This is really not true.
-While getting used to breastfeeding in the beginning may be a little difficult, it gets easier with time.
-By the time a baby is a few months old, it is a breeze.
+While getting used to breastfeeding in the beginning may be a more little difficult, it gets easier with time.
+By the time a baby is a few months old, it is generally a breeze and sooooooooooo much easier than making bottles all the time!

 Think about this…a screaming baby in the middle of the night only screams louder as you attempt to make a bottle.
 A breastfeeding mom can simply pick up the child and the food is ready to go and just the right temperature.
 If the baby sleeps next to you, you wouldn’t even have to get out of bed!